nielsenaa/kibana_conf/howto.md

 # Elasticsearch cluster monitoring setup with Metricbeat and Kibana

-Say you have 3 ES defined as below and you want to monitor each of them with metricbeat, and visualize the data through Kibana :
+Say you have 3 ES hosts/nodes defined as below and you want to setup metricbeat to monitor each of them, and visualize the data through a single Kibana console:

 - aaaaa-elasticsearch.services.clever-cloud.com
 - bbbbb-elasticsearch.services.clever-cloud.com
 - ccccc-elasticsearch.services.clever-cloud.com

-First, create a simple bash file with the content below and name it something relevant like "kibana_custom_conf" and host it somewhere publicly accessible (we strongly recommend Cellar.)
+First, create a simple bash file with the content below and name it something relevant like "kibana_custom_conf" and host it somewhere so it is accessible (we strongly recommend Cellar.)

-kibana_custom_conf file content
+kibana_custom_conf file content:

 ```bash
 #!/bin/bash -l